Active-Learning Inspired $\textit{Ab Initio}$ Theory-Experiment Loop Approach for Management of Material Defects: Application to Superconducting Qubits

-In this work, we introduce a predictive framework that leverages defect energies calculated from first principles to evaluate the formation of niobium oxide in superconducting qubit JJs.
-By quantifying key microscopic energies—specifically, vacancy formation energies in metal oxides and oxygen interstitial energies in metals, we construct a logistic regression model that captures the likelihood of oxide formation across a range of candidate metals.
-The result is a phase-space map that distinguishes between effective and ineffective oxygen barrier materials and enables us to correctly predict new successful barrier materials.
-More broadly, this work demonstrates how rational defect engineering can be used to design atomically coherent, oxidation-resistant interfaces for quantum devices.
+In this work, we introduce a predictive framework that leverages defect energies calculated from first principles to guide the selection of oxidation-resistant barrier materials for niobium-based superconducting qubits.
+By quantifying key microscopic energetics, vacancy formation energies in metal oxides and oxygen interstitial energies in metals, we construct an interpretable logistic-regression model that captures the likelihood of interfacial oxide formation across candidate barriers.
+The resulting descriptor-space map distinguishes effective from ineffective oxygen barriers and enables prediction of new viable materials.
+The model operates in a closed-loop workflow in which first principles energetics define the initial predictions and guide early experiments.
+Experimental outcomes then train the model, which helps direct targeted DFT calculations to update the descriptor space, enabling subsequent cycles of experiments, DFT calculations, and model refinement (Fig.~\ref{fig:workflow}).
+More broadly, this framework illustrates how theory and experiment can be integrated in sparse-data settings through an interpretable, active-learning–inspired implementation of the Materials Genome design loop.